- Owner/founder of Praxis Music Lab, a online music education and creation hub.

 Mark A. Galang (born 1980) is a composer, arranger, music transcriber, multi-instrumentalist, music producer, and music educator.

 He is the head music teacher (piano, music theory, composition, guitar, etc.) and chief creative officer for Praxis Music Lab.

 He currently records as a solo artist via Praxis Music Lab and (prior to the COVID-19 pandemic) performed in the Metro Manila live indie music scene.
 He’s currently a pianist/keyboardist for, TOYO, Friday Pogi Club and Juan Gustavo Blues Band, and played as a pianist/keyboardist for PULSERAº and Jose at Musika.

 Mark is also a volunteer music worker at UCCP-Makati Church of Christ Disciples J.P.
 Rizal.

-Since September 2013, he has been a graduate student, completing a Master of Arts major in Music Education at the Philippine Women’s University School of Music.
+Since September 2013, he has been a graduate student, pursuing a Master of Arts major in Music Education at the Philippine Women’s University School of Music.
 He has studied with Dr. Kristina Benitez (Composition), Christopher Borela (Vocal Arranging), Richelle Rivera (Classical Piano).
 As part of the perks of his employment in FreeJazzLessons.com, he also studies jazz & blues piano with Steve Nixon.